vikramgt/Placement-Prep/Question 1/Readme.txt

-Bit Manipulation in C
+Bit Manipulation in C:

-This C program demonstrates bit manipulation using the OR operator to set a specific bit in an integer variable.
+Problem Description: You are given two integers, n and pos.
+Your task is to set the bit at the pos-th position (0-based index) in the binary representation of n to 1.
+Return the modified integer.

+Example:
+Input:
+n = 5 (binary representation: 0101)
+pos = 2
+Output:
+Modified n = 7 (binary representation: 0111)

 Code Explanation
 The program defines two integer variables: n and pos, where n represents the number you want to manipulate, and pos represents the position of the bit you want to set.